-If an organization has not taken the 501(h) election and the IRS determines that lobbying constitutes a "substantial part" of its activities, it will lose its tax exempt status, and may not reapply for tax exempt status as a 501(c)(4) organization.
+If an organization has not opted to elect the expenditures test and the IRS determines that lobbying constitutes a "substantial part" of its activities, it will lose its tax exempt status, and it may not reapply for tax exempt status as a 501(c)(4) organization.

-If an organization has taken the 501(h) election and exceeds its lobbying expenditures allowance, it will owe the IRS excise taxes of 25% of the amount by which it exceeded the allowance.
+If an organization has elected to use the expenditures test and exceeds its lobbying expenditures allowance, it will owe the IRS excise taxes of 25% of the amount by which it exceeded the allowance.